Dues-ExMachina/Live-Bookings-Viewer/README.md

 # Live Bookings Viewer
 This project is a comprehensive full-stack, real-time "Live Bookings" viewer.
-It is designed for administrators at partner venues to monitor and confirm incoming bookings as they happen.
 The application features a Node.js backend that simulates new bookings and a vanilla JavaScript frontend that displays them instantaneously without requiring a page refresh.

 # Tech Stack